twiztedmyrtle/twiztedmyrtle.github.io/content/podcast/len-gutman-heart-attack.md

 +++
-title = "How Len’s heart attack “woke” him up from a life of quiet desperation" author = "Asha Wadher" date = "2016-01-23" description = "" featured = "Heart-Attack-Awakening-Len-Gutman.jpg" featuredalt = ""
+author = "Asha Wadher"
+categories = []
+date = "2016-01-23T00:00:00Z"
+description = ""
+featured = "Heart-Attack-Awakening-Len-Gutman.jpg"
+featuredalt = ""
 featuredpath = "date"
 linktitle = ""
-type = "podcast"
-categories = []
+title = "How Len’s heart attack “woke” him up from a life of quiet desperation"

 +++
 Are you living a life of quiet desperation?
 You know you’re not happy, but don’t know how to get out of it?
 Len Gutman knows what that’s like.
 It took a heart attack to wake him up and change the course of his life.
 His journey led him to discovering true happiness.

 Here’s how he did it - <a href="http://doublewidenetwork.s3.amazonaws.com/twizted_myrtle/Twizted_Myrtle_Episode2_Len_Gutman_Final6.mp3" target="_blank">Listen to Show</a>